Causal Discovery in Linear Structural Causal Models with Deterministic Relations: System model

 \begin{definition}[Linear G-SCM] A linear G-SCM is the subclass of G-SCM in which each observed variable $x$ is generated as $x=f_x(Pa(x))+g_x(S(x))$, where $f_x$ is a linear function and $g_x$ is a function indicating the effects from the sources.
-We refer to $g_x(S(x))$ as the source mixture corresponding to variable $x$. \end{definition}
+We refer to $g_x(S(x))$ as the source mixture corresponding to observed variable $x$. \end{definition}

-Previous works on causal discovery mostly focus on a subclass of linear G-SCM which satisfies the distinct source assumption defined below. \begin{assumption}[Distinct source assumption] A linear G-SCM satisfies the distinct source assumption if each $S(x)$ contains at least one distinct source, that is, a source with non-zero variance that does not appear in any other $S(x')$ for $x'\neq x$. \end{assumption} We refer to the subclass of linear G-SCMs satisfying the distinct source assumption as linear DS-SCM.
+Previous works on causal discovery mostly focus on a subclass of linear G-SCM which satisfies the distinct source assumption defined below. \begin{assumption}[Distinct source assumption] A linear G-SCM satisfies the distinct source assumption if each $S(x)$ contains at least one distinct source, that is, a source with non-zero variance that does not appear in any other $S(x')$ for $x'\neq x$. \end{assumption} We refer to the subclass of linear G-SCMs satisfying Assumption \ref{assumption:distinct_source} as linear DS-SCM.
 The non-distinct (i.e., shared) sources represent latent confounders in the system.
-Assumption \ref{assumption:distinct_source} can be interpreted as that the source mixture for one variable cannot be a deterministic function of the source mixture of the rest of the variables.
-Equivalently, no observed variable can be a deterministic function of any other observed variables and/or any latent confounders in the system.
+Assumption \ref{assumption:distinct_source} can be interpreted as: The source mixture of one variable cannot be a deterministic function of the components in the source mixtures of the rest of the variables.\footnote{ In fact, Assumption \ref{assumption:distinct_source} is stronger than what is needed for structure learning methods developed for linear DS-SCMs.
+We provide a weaker version of Assumption \ref{assumption:distinct_source} in Appendix \ref{app:distinct_source}, under which these methods still work.} Equivalently, no observed variable can be a deterministic function of any other observed variables and/or any latent confounders in the system.

-In this paper, we introduce another subclass of linear G-SCMs, which we refer to as the linear propagation SCM (P-SCM).
-Consider a set of observed variables $\setX=\{x_1,\cdots,x_p\}$ arranged in a causal order (no latter variable causes any earlier variable), and another set of jointly independent source variables $\setS=\{s_1,\cdots,s_m\}$.
-In the generating model of a linear P-SCM, each observed variable consists of a linear combination of earlier observed variables plus another linear combination of the sources.
-Specifically,